 • Patients must be able to receive Riluzole within 12 hours post-spinal cord injury.

-• Spinal cord injury patients cannot be pregnant or breast-feeding.
+• Spinal cord injury patients cannot be pregnant or breastfeeding.

-• Patients cannot have substance-abuse problems.
+• Patients cannot have substance abuse problems.

 • Penetrating spinal cord injuries are excluded.

 According to the Reeve Foundation, this spinal cord injury study will blaze new trails by measuring blood and cerebrospinal fluid levels to see if effective levels of the drug reach the spinal cord and brain as well as check toxicity levels.
-The Phase I study will also investigate the biochemical and physiological effects of Riluzole on the body as well as what the body does to it.

-If the rate of adverse side effects Phase I is not greater than expected, a Phase II study with a larger number of patients with spinal cord injuries will take place.
+If the rate of adverse side effects in Phase I is not greater than expected, a Phase II study with a larger number of patients with spinal cord injuries will take place.
 Our spinal cord injury attorneys are rooting for its success.

-If you or a loved one have suffered a spinal cord injury or paralysis, please contact our bilingual offices as soon as possible at 1-858-551-2090 for a FREE consultation with an experienced spinal cord injury attorney in San Diego or click here to submit your case for a FREE online review.
-We handle all cases on a contingency fee basis, which means that you owe nothing until we recover money on your behalf.
+If you or a loved one have suffered a spinal cord injury or paralysis, please contact our bilingual offices as soon as possible at (858) 551-2090 for a FREE consultation with an experienced spinal cord injury attorney in San Diego or click here to submit your case for a FREE online review.